Obscuretone/obscuretone.github.io/public/posts/en/xkcdmeme.md

 ## Image Classification

-For the bird check, the service uses a pre-trained Vision Transformer through Hugging Face tooling.
+For the bird check, the service uses a pre-trained Vision Transformer through [Hugging Face image-classification tooling](https://huggingface.co/docs/transformers/tasks/image_classification).

 This is where the XKCD joke has aged in an interesting way.
 Building a reliable image classifier from scratch is still serious work.
 But using a pre-trained model to answer a narrow classification question is now a practical integration task.